 When I started this ECP walk, almost two weeks ago, I was hoping to reach the Yorkshire coast, because I love this rugged part of the UK.
 Now that I’ve reached it, I feel somewhat aimless.
 So I decide to set Scarborough as my end goal.
 From there I will return by train to Newcastle to catch the ferry back to Holland.

 Because I already walked to Ravenscar yesterday, I take a bus to bring me to Cloughton where I can get back to the coast path quite easily.
 Although it’s yet another grey and gloomy day, the bus trip across the high Moors of North Yorkshire is beautiful.
-It sparks my desire to go there some day with my husband, Bert.
+It sparks my desire to go there some day with my loved ones.

 I’m still a bit apprehensive to walk this final part of coast path.
 But my tense feeling soon disappears when I find the path is not too muddy and it offers me some beautiful views.
 Even though the weather isn’t very cheerful I enjoy the walk.
-Also the first part is very quiet, without much people about.
-It gives me space to reflect.
+Also, the first part is very quiet, there aren’t many people about.
+It gives me time to reflect.
 This journey feels so much different from my previous walks.
-First of all, because I started mentally on a very low level, which culminated in me hitting rock bottom in the rain on the Kettleness headland.
+First of all, because I started mentally on a very low level, which culminated in me hitting rock bottom (quite literally) in the rain on the Kettleness headland.
 Afterwards it felt like I started afresh, almost reborn.
 Now I feel somehow detached, as if this earthly clay/life can’t cling to me anymore.
 I won’t get trapped in it.
 I don’t need to walk here, I walk here because I want to and I enjoy it.

-More and more I’ve come to realise that inspiring other people gives me energy, like Sue.
+More and more I’ve come to realise that inspiring other people, like Sue, gives me energy.
 Or making people look differently at things, for example their own environment or life or God, also makes my day.
 Like the woman from Durham, whom I told about the otter swimming in the Wear at Durham and the Dippers I saw there.
-I gave her a different view of her home town, which she hadn’t seen or realised before.
-That is what I love.
+I like to think it gave her a different view of her home town, that she hadn’t seen or realised before.
+That’s what I love.

 When I enter Scarborough via the footbridge over the stream, the Scalby Beck, there’s a couple sitting on a bench.
 The view from there over the stream and bay is nice, so I decide to buy tea and cake in the cafe right there and sit on the bench next to them.
 We get talking.
 They live in Scarborough, but they don’t want to, they immediately add.
 They tell me about their journey through life.
 Born and grown up in Scarborough, got married and resolved they would never want to live in Scarborough.
 So they went to Germany to serve in the army, only returning for the holidays and meeting their family.
 But then their children grew older and needed a more permanent base.
 They asked them where they wanted to settle.
 ‘Scarborough’, they said and that’s why they came back.
-Fortunately they were able to find work, he works as an engineer, which was a surprise for them, because ’there is nothing here, no future’.
-Now they still live here, whilst their children are studying in Portsmouth (on the other, southern side of the country) and planning to work overseas. ‘which is a good thing, we don’t want them to stick around here.’
-This conversation really get me thinking.
+Fortunately they were able to find work, he as an engineer, she in hospitality.
+It was a surprise to them, that he could find a suitable job, because ’there is nothing here, no work, no future’.
+Now they still live here, whilst their children are studying in Portsmouth (on the other side of the country) and planning to work overseas. ‘which is a good thing, we don’t want them to stick around here.’
+This conversation really gets me thinking.
 It mirrors more or less my own situation.
 I don’t want to live in the town where I live (even though it’s located in beautiful surroundings, totally different but in a way similar to Scarborough), I encourage my children to spread their wings (preferably far) beyond Emmen or Drenthe and if it’s up to me I would up my sticks and move somewhere else, ideally to some foreign country.
 But still, like this couple, I live where I don’t want to be and it feels like I’m stuck.

 It’s not that I hate living in Emmen, more that I’m bored of it.
 I’ve seen it all, time to move on.
 That means it costs me more effort to look for the, still many, beauties of it.
 I can do that.
 Just like I can see the beauties of Scarborough, although I wouldn’t want to live here either.
 Too busy and too noisy, especially in summer, too many tourists.
 Not many work opportunities apart from hospitality, which is dwindling right now, because of high energy costs and inflation (so my Airbnb host tells me).